-Super healthy strawberry oatmeal bars – with naturally sweet strawberry filling between layers of buttery oatmeal crumble!
+These super healthy strawberry oatmeal bars pack a naturally sweet strawberry filling between layers of buttery oatmeal crumble!

 The oats give the bars a deliciously chewy texture, and the natural sweetness of the strawberries lets you use much less sugar than you’d normally use in a bar recipe.